Dialogic Medication Therapy Safety

-Dialogical medication therapy safety is crucial.
-A case demonstrates how a lack of communication between doctors and pharmacists can lead to dangerous misunderstandings.
-Relying on digital solutions is not enough—direct conversations are essential.
+Dialogic medication therapy safety is crucial.
+A case illustrates how a lack of communication between doctors and pharmacists can lead to dangerous misunderstandings.
+Relying solely on digital solutions is not enough – direct conversations are indispensable.

 Foto von Usman Yousaf auf Unsplash